-The equipment type and arrangement should be verified as ordered at once when it arrives at the job site.
-When a discrepancy is found, the local sales representative must be notified immediately so that corrective action may be investigated, also verify electrical conformance to specifications.
-Unauthorized alterations and unauthorized back charges will not be recognized by the manufacturer.
+The equipment type and arrangement should be verified as ordered at once when it arrives at the jobsite.
+If a discrepancy is found, the local representative must be notified immediately so that corrective action may be investigated.
+Verify electrical conformance to specifications.
+Unauthorized alterations and unauthorized backcharges will not be recognized by manufacturer.

-After the unit has been assembled, installed and all utilities have been hooked up, the unit is now ready for operation.
+After the unit has been assembled, installed and all utilities have been hooked up, the unit is ready for operation.